AnthonyPoullain/OC-P12-Dashboard/README.md

 - [NPM](https://www.npmjs.com/)

 ### 3.2 Launching the project
-1. Fork the repository
-2. Clone it on your computer.
+1. Clone this repository.
-3. The `npm install` command will allow you to install the dependencies.
+2. The `npm install` command will allow you to install the dependencies.
-4. The `npm run start` command will allow you to run the React app.
+3. The `npm run start` command will allow you to run the React app.
-5. *(Optional)* The `npm run docs` command will allow you to generate the jsdoc documentation.
-It will be located in *docs/index.html*
+4. *(Optional)* The `npm run docs` command will allow you to generate the jsdoc documentation.

 > ***Note:** The backend will run on port **3000**.
 To allow for both the backend and the frontend to run concurrently, the default React port has been changed to port **5000**.
 You can access these settings in the .env file contained in the root directory.*